 All of the three accessibility solutions, EqualWeb, AudioEye, and AccessiBe, have a distinct place for automation in their accessibility service package.
 At EqualWeb, accessibility audit is a free service and is handled by Google Chrome software exclusively dedicated to that purpose.
 With AudioEye, you can rely on the free Builder Chrome extension to guide you on fixing available errors on your website after you might have run an automated WCAG testing.
 While AccessiBe, through its free accessibility scanning platform, aCe, also provides an equal measure of automation to begin the compliance journey.

 EqualWeb is a fully hybrid accessibility solution with provisions for both extremes of automation and manual accessibility.
-Instead of relying on the AI-powered audit, you can request EqualWeb’s accessibility contingent to carry out an audit analysis — a fancy way of saying website accessibility audit — of your site structure, content, and design templates at a custom fee.
+Instead of relying on the AI-powered audit, you can request EqualWeb’s accessibility contingent to carry out an audit analysis.
+Also called website accessibility audit of your site structure, content, and design templates at a custom fee.
 Similarly, there is an option for a manual accessibility monitoring plan which is much costlier than the automated remediation solution but safer because it is handled by experts.
 So, it is very possible to blend automation with manual effort or elect one at the exclusion of the other when you choose EqualWeb.

 AudioEye, by the same token, presents an adequate alternative to automated software in its Managed plan.
 AudioEye’s Managed plan not only gives you access to its advanced accessibility toolbar but also enlists the help of AudioEye’s expert team to carry out the audit and remediation of your website.
 Simply put, it is a do-it-for-me option.

 You would recall that AccessiBe is a fully automated accessibility solution.
 Therefore, there is no provision for manual input.
 All hopes are anchored on AI and machine learning.
 Considering the untold benefit of manual expertise to AI-powered solutions, not having provisions for manual input might be a big minus on the part of AccessiBe.
 Thus, from the very beginning, AccessiBe might find it difficult to compete with EqualWeb and AudioEye which are both hybrid solutions.

 AudioEye, EqualWeb, AccessiBe: Which solution has the best price?